 Coconut oil has a saponification value of 0.191.
 That means it takes 0.191 ounces of lye to turn 1 ounce of coconut oil into soap.
 So, if you are using 10 ounces of coconut oil in your soap recipe you would need 1.91 ounces of lye to make soap (0.191 X 10 = 1.91).

 Jojoba oil has a saponification value of 0.0695, so it takes 0.0695 ounces of lye to saponify 1 ounce of jojoba oil.
 For soap made with 10 ounces of jojoba oil, you would only need 0.695 ounces of lye (0.0695 X 10 = 0.695).

 You can see, it takes almost three times as much lye to turn 10 ounces of coconut oil into soap than the equivalent amount of jojoba oil.
 Why is that?

-Because every oil is made up of its own unique mix of triglycerides, they require a different amount of lye to properly convert those into soap.
+Every oil has its own unique mix of triglycerides, so each oil needs a different amount of lye to properly covert into soap.